MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementDeviceCustomAttributeShellScript.md

     - `[Id <String>]`:
     - `[TargetGroupId <String>]`: The Id of the Azure Active Directory group we are targeting the script to.

-DEVICEMANAGEMENTSCRIPTASSIGNMENTS <IMicrosoftGraphDeviceManagementScriptAssignment\[]>: .
+DEVICEMANAGEMENTSCRIPTASSIGNMENTS <IMicrosoftGraphDeviceManagementScriptAssignment[]>: .
   - `[Id <String>]`:
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-DEVICEMANAGEMENTSCRIPTGROUPASSIGNMENTS <IMicrosoftGraphDeviceManagementScriptGroupAssignment\[]>: .
+DEVICEMANAGEMENTSCRIPTGROUPASSIGNMENTS <IMicrosoftGraphDeviceManagementScriptGroupAssignment[]>: .
   - `[Id <String>]`:
   - `[TargetGroupId <String>]`: The Id of the Azure Active Directory group we are targeting the script to.

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementActionsIdentity>: Identity Parameter
+  - `[AlertRecordId <String>]`: key: id of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest